 How to ease cystitis at night?

-Woman holding a red hot water bottle against her abdomenCystitis is an uncomfortable but common urinary tract infection (UTI).
-It is caused by bacteria, such as E.coli, travelling into the urethra and up into the bladder, where it causes irritation and inflammation.
+Woman holding a red hot water bottle against her abdomenCystitis is a common yet uncomfortable urinary tract infection (UTI).
+It is caused by bacteria, such as E. coli, travelling into the urethra and up into the bladder, where they cause irritation and inflammation.

-Because it’s difficult to prevent cystitis assuredly, it’s likely most women will get it at least once in their lives.
+Because it’s challenging to prevent cystitis, most women will likely get it at least once in their lives.
 For some women, cystitis can keep coming back.
-If you experience cystitis often, you should speak to your doctor to determine what is causing it to keep returning.
+If you experience cystitis frequently, you should consult your doctor to determine the cause of its recurrence.

-UTIs are not generally serious and are easily treated with a short course of antibiotics.
+UTIs are generally not serious and can be easily treated with a short course of antibiotics.
 You can also take over-the-counter pain relief, such as paracetamol, to manage the pain.

-Along with the infection comes a host of unpleasant and sometimes painful symptoms that can make it challenging to get to sleep.
+Along with the infection comes a host of unpleasant and sometimes painful symptoms that can make it challenging to fall asleep.

 Symptoms of Cystitis